 - The minor who received alcohol look considerably older than their age

 - The person who checked the ID lacked proper training or capacity to recognize forged ID's (possible reduction of charges)

 "My business was accused of selling alcohol to minors and the state was planning on taking our liquor license away, but Orange County attorney Michael L. Guisti saved our license.
 Without Michael L. Guisti we would have lost our business."

 Call an Irvine Liquor License Attorney

 As a business owner, being accused of serving alcohol to minors is a serious problem.
 You may lose your business license, your reputation, and a potentially significant amount of time and money.
-If you need a defense attorney in Orange County, you should call The Law Offices of Michael L. Guisti at (714) 530-9690 right away.
+If you need a defense attorney in Orange County, you should call The Law Office of Michael L. Guisti at (714) 530-9690 right away.